What’s new

 For more information, refer to Configure Apache Web Agent.

-You can now authenticate Web Agent to Identity Cloud and AM 7.3 with a journey.
+You can now authenticate Web Agent to PingOne Advanced Identity Cloud and AM 7.3 with a journey.
 The procedure is currently optional, but will be required when authentication chains and modules are removed in a future release.

 Management of agent credentials